Latent Concept Disentanglement in Transformer-based Language Models: Conclusion

-We showed that transformer-based models latently \textit{disentangle} core concepts in the provided in-context examples, and \textit{manipulate} them well.
-For 2-hop tasks, we found that models contain sparse sets of attention heads responsible for first inferring the bridge entity and then resolving the output.
-For tasks with a continuous parameterization, we found that the model uses task vectors which closely capture the underlying parameterization.
-It would be interesting to understand the extent of this disentanglement across more diverse ICL tasks with various types of latent structures.
-It would also be very interesting to use latent concept identification to predict and improve ICL performance, and more efficiently learn new tasks which involve combining identified concepts.
+Our work provides causal and correlational evidence that transformer-based models \textit{disentangle} and \textit{manipulate} latent concepts from in-context demonstrations in a structured, interpretable manner.
+For two-hop tasks, models contain sparse sets of attention heads responsible for first inferring the bridge entity and then resolving the output.
+For numerical tasks, the model uses task vectors which closely capture the underlying parameterization.
+Future work could leverage these identified concept representations directly, for instance, by steering model behavior to improve ICL performance or by composing known concept vectors to enable zero-shot generalization to novel compositional tasks.